gu-lseg/intro-to-programming/source/functions.rst

     A namespace and a frame are different objects.
 For the purpose of this course however think of them as the same.

-Programmatically a name points to an object's location in memory.
-In a way it is synonmymous with the `id` of the object it refers to.

-When the interpreter encouters a name it resolves that name by looking up the location in memory it points to.

-A name effectively tells the interpreter how to find the object you are referring to.

 Floats
 ======